Photon Doppler velocimetry

 Photon Doppler velocimetry (PDV) is a one-dimensional Fourier transform analysis of a heterodyne laser interferometry, used in the shock physics community to measure velocities in dynamic experiments with high temporal precision.
-PDV was developed at Lawrence Livermore National Laboratory by Strand.
+PDV was developed at Lawrence Livermore National Laboratory by Oliver Strand.
 In recent years PDV has achieved popularity in the shock physics community as an adjunct or replacement for velocity interferometer system for any reflector (VISAR), another time-resolved velocity interferometry system.
 Modern data acquisition technology and off-the-shelf optical telecommunications devices now enable the assembly of PDV systems within reasonable budgets.

 Theory

 The fundamental mechanism of PDV is the interference pattern created by two electromagnetic waves with a small difference in frequency.
 Since most PDV systems are constructed with available telecommunications equipment, a standard laser source for a PDV system is centered at 1550 nm (or 193.4 THz).
 If this source is then reflected off of a moving surface with some velocity ($v$), the reflected light will be shifted in frequency ($\nu_\text{observed}$) according to the relativistic Doppler shift equation.

-If the shifted return light is then interfered with the original source, the resulting wave will have a beat frequency in the range of a few GHz.
-This beat frequency is slow enough that it can be monitored with a simple photo-detector and high speed oscilloscope.
+If the shifted return light is then interfered with the original source, the resulting wave will have a beat frequency in the range of a few gigahertz.
+This beat frequency is slow enough that it can be monitored with a simple photodetector and high speed oscilloscope.
 By recording the beat frequency over time, a complete velocity history of the surface is obtained.

 Data analysis

 In theory, the analysis of a PDV data signal is quite simple, where the apparent velocity of the moving surface ($v^*$) is simply a function of the source wavelength ($\lambda_0$) and the signal frequency ($\bar{f}$):

 In practice, however, determining the instantaneous frequency ($\bar{f}$) of the signal by inspection can be inaccurate and inefficient.
 Consequently, Fourier transform analysis is used to extract the most probable frequency components, which can then be used to calculate the velocity history.

-By taking sequential FFTs over a time window which moves across the data signal, a 2D spectrogram can be created which indicates the frequency components most dominant in the data.
+By taking sequential FFTs over a time window that moves across the data signal, a 2D spectrogram can be created which indicates the frequency components most dominant in the data.
 The velocity history can then be extracted from the spectrogram.